Wheel Re-torque Service

 Wheel Re-torque Service - Sparky Express®

 Service description: we come to your location to properly retorque your wheels' lug nuts or bolts according to your manufacturer's recommended specs.
 This is a peace of mind, safe driving, preventive maintenance process that ensures your wheels will not fly away while you're driving.

 Every vehicle manufacturer recommends a specific torque (tightening force) for the wheels' nuts or bolts.
 Some vehicles have the wheels attached with nuts ("lug nuts"), some with bolts.
-Most of the auto manufacturers in the world recommend the retorque process every time a wheel was removed and re-installed on the vehicle.
-Removing and re-installing a wheel on the car occurs when you change your seasonal tires when you have a flat tire, or when any type of work is being done on your car that requires wheel removal and re-installation.
+Most auto manufacturers recommend the retorque process every time a wheel is removed and re-installed on the vehicle.
+Removing and re-installing a wheel on the car occurs when you change your seasonal tires, when you have a flat tire or when any work is being done on your vehicle that requires wheel removal and re-installation.

 The Myth: "If my wheels' lug nuts or bolts are not retorqued, my wheels will come off my car when I'm driving!"